Raffi-001/angular-tld/README.md

 # angular-tld
-A tld.js port to angular presented as a directive
+A tld.js wrapper presented as an Angularjs directive

 ## Installation
 ```